epfml/byzantine-robust-optimizer/README.md

 # Learning from History for Byzantine Robust Optimization

-This repository contains research code for the [Byzantine robust optimization paper](https://arxiv.org/abs/2012.10333).
+This repository contains research code for our [Byzantine robust optimization paper](https://arxiv.org/abs/2012.10333).

 Summary:
 We study the problem of federated and distributed learning in the presence of untrusted workers who may try to derail the training process.
-We first describe a simple new aggregator based on iterative *centered clipping* which has significantly stronger theoretical guarantees thn previous methods.
-This aggregator is especially interesting since, unlike most preceding methods, it is very scalable requiring only *n* computation and communication per round.
+We first describe a simple new aggregator based on iterative **centered clipping** which has significantly stronger theoretical guarantees than previous methods.
+This aggregator is especially interesting since, unlike most preceding methods, it is very scalable requiring only *O(n)* computation and communication per round.
 Further, it is also compatible with other strategies such as [asynchronous updates](https://arxiv.org/abs/1604.00981) and [secure aggregation](https://eprint.iacr.org/2017/281.pdf), both of which are crucial for real world applications.
-Secondly, we show that the time coupled attacks can easily be overcome by using *worker momentum*.
+Secondly, we show that the time coupled attacks can easily be overcome by using **worker momentum**.

 # Code organization